Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: II -- The Finite Horizon Case: Numerical results

-Numerical results obtained with Algorithm 1 are presented in Figure~\ref{fig:ex-lq-benchmark}.
+In contrast, we solve the problem using Algorithm~1, without relying a priori on the structure of the matrices.
+Numerical results are presented in Figure~\ref{fig:ex-lq-benchmark}.
 We recall that in this method, the cost function is also the loss function minimized by the SGD.
-The value of this loss w.r.t. the number of iterations is displayed in Figure~\ref{fig:ex-lq-benchmark-cost}, for various various number time steps (denoted by $Nt$), number of samples in one population (denoted by $Ns$), and two different activation functions (ReLU or sigmoid).
-In this simple mean field LQ model, one has access to an analytical solution via Riccati equations.
-This allows us to compare the learned control with the actual optimal control.
+The value of this loss w.r.t. the number of iterations is displayed in Figure~\ref{fig:ex-lq-benchmark-cost}, for a number of time steps $N_T \in \{10, 20, 100\}$ and a number of samples in one population $N \in \{32, 128, 1024\}$.
+Using the solution computed with ODEs, we compare the learned control with the actual optimal control.
 As shown in Figure~\ref{fig:ex-lq-benchmark-errcontrol}, the $L^2$ distance between them decreases as the number of iterations of SGD increases.
 As expected, increasing the number of time steps and the number of samples in a population improves the result.
-Moreover, even though the optimal control is linear in the state and hence the ReLU activation function seems to be better suited for this problem, using the sigmoid activation function seems to provide comparable or even slightly better results.
-For each line, the results have been obtained by averaging over $5$ different runs of SGD.
+These results were obtained with a neural network having $2$ hidden layers, each with $100$ units.
+The figures have been obtained by evaluating the performance of the learned control in the following way: for each pair $(N,N_T)$, we trained the neural network and evaluated its performance with a population of $N_{testing} = 1024$ samples.
+We repeated the experiments on $3$ different runs of SGD and averaged over them to obtain the final curves.

 12pt